Colonia del Sacramento: Transportation

-Colonia del Sacramento is served by three ferry boat lines from Buenos Aires, Argentina: "Buquebus", "Seacat Colonia" and "Colonia Express".
+Colonia del Sacramento is served by three ferry boat lines (1.5 hours) from Buenos Aires, Argentina: "Buquebus", "Colonia Express" and "Seacat Colonia".
+As of 2025, 2.5 million people yearly travel across the River Plate.

-Two principal highways end in Colonia: Route 1 connects Colonia to Montevideo and points east; Route 21 connects to points north, including the Aarón de Anchorena National Park, 30 km distant, and Fray Bentos.
-There is also a local airport for small planes.
-There is a project in process to lengthen the runway and begin commercial flights to Buenos Aires (this was done in the past) and other cities within Uruguay.
+Two principal highways end in Colonia: Route 1 connects Colonia to Montevideo 180 km to the east.
+Route 21 connects to points north, including the Aarón de Anchorena National Park (30 km distant), and Fray Bentos where the Libertador General San Martín Bridge (100 km up river) is the last cross-border bridge over the River Plate area; by road over 450 km from Colonia to Buenos Aires.

-The city is served by Laguna de los Patos International Airport located 6 km from Colonia along Route 1.
+The town is served by Colonia Airport located 6 km from Colonia along Route 1.
+There is a project in process to lengthen the runway from 1,375 m, and begin commercial flights to Buenos Aires (this was done in the past) and other cities within Uruguay.

 Consular representation

 Argentina maintains a consulate in Colonia del Sacramento.